Xetnus/osm-finder/README.md

 The numbers below correspond to the stages in the application.
 By clicking the Next button, you either progress to the next stage or the next phase of the same stage.
 1. Upload the image you want to geolocate
 2. Draw the linestrings that make up the line network of the photo
 3. Input the generic types, subtypes, and tags for each line.
-Multiple tags can be separated with a comma: `bridge=yes,surface=wood`
+Multiple tags can be separated with a comma: `bridge=yes,surface=wood,junction`
 4. Input the max distances, min distances, angles, and angle errors for each relation
 5. That's it!
 Your query should be generated and displayed automatically.